codeforamerica/honolulu_answers/README.md

 #### RDS
 Amazon's Relational Database Service takes care of all the DB administration, and let's you just work with the data store.
 We spun up a postgreSQL RDS instance, and then configure it to work with the Honolulu Answers Application.

+#### CloudFormation
+AWS CloudFormation is a service for defining your AWS infrastructure requirements in an executable JSON file.
+AWS CloudFormation gives developers and systems administrators an easy way to create and manage a collection of related AWS resources, provisioning and updating them in an orderly and predictable fashion.

 ### Other Tools Used
 #### Jenkins